ohandyya/ml-app/README.md

   - The application shoudl be `cost effective`.
 In other words, we want to seperate long-running tasks (such as UI frontend) and short-lived compute engine (such as the prediction services).
 To control the cost, we should NOT createa BIG machine that hosts everything, as it will be expensive.

   - We are `research scientists`.
 We have greate math skill and can create algorithms to solve business problems.
 However, we need to way to quickly show the world our achievement.

+- Targeted user:

+  - A research scientist looking for setting up machine learing application.

+  - Assumption on the background of the research scientist

+    - The only programming language you know (or you want to use) is Python.

+    - You are good at machine learning.
+You are comfortable with using various packages to create machine learning algorithms.

+    - You are okay at Docker and AWS resources.
+But you are not the expert of these areas.

+    - You don't have the ability to write UI using JavaScript/HTML/CSS.

 ## Architecture